Fees, Cancellation Policy, FAQ & Good Faith Act

 A Superbill is a document that we can provide to you that contains billing and session information for you to submit to your insurance to seek reimbursement. *Superbills do require a diagnosis.

 I am a private pay clinician and do not take insurance.
-It is common practice that insurance companies require that a medical diagnosis be submitted.
+It is common practice for insurance companies to require a medical diagnosis.
 Quite frequently, people come to see me to address struggles from life, relationship problems, and/or they need a place to simply be.
-Submitting a diagnosis will be documented in your medical records which is why I do not take insurance.
+Submitting a diagnosis will be documented in your medical records, which is why I do not take insurance.

 Good Faith Estimate Act Information

-You can ask for an updated Good Faith Estimate at any point reflecting your current expected charges.
+• The right to request an updated Good Faith Estimate at any time to reflect current anticipated charges.